marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

 2019-08-01 — Major cleanup of the .dic by removing hundreds of duplicates, merging flags, adding
 			 possessives and plurals.
 		   — Improved flags: "i", "n", "N", "O", "W", "Z" and "2":
-			  — Flag "2" increased the wordlist in ~400 valid words.
+			  — Flag "2" increased the wordlist in ~400 valid words;
-			  — Flag "i" increased the wordlist in ~200 valid words.
+			  — Flag "i" increased the wordlist in ~200 valid words;
 			  — Flag "n" increased the wordlist in ~1000 valid words.
+2019-09-01 — Major cleanup of the .dic by removing hundreds of duplicates, merging flags, adding
+			 possessives and plurals.
+		   — Improved flags: "O", "W", "Z" and "3".
 -------

 MARCO A.G.PINTO: